jadecobra/python_tdd_exercises/source/functions.rst

                      ),
                      {'first_name': 'my_first_name', 'last_name': 'my_last_name'}
                  )
-      the terminal updates to show an :doc:`AssertionError` for the last test we added
+      the terminal updates to show an :doc:`AssertionError` for the last test I added
   * time to match the last test to the expected value in the comparison
     .. code-block:: python